00-Evan/00-Evan.github.io/_posts/2019/2019-11-30-coming-soon-to-shattered-more-new-foes.md

 **Bats** and **Gnoll Brutes** are both getting relatively minor changes.
 I'm tweaking bats to deal slightly less damage, and to heal for less than their raw damage dealt.
 This should hopefully make them a bit less oppressive against undergeared runs, especially runs with weaker damage.
 Brutes will now rage when at 0 health instead of 1/4, and will gain shielding equal to half their health when they start to rage.
 Just like with the Berserker, this shield fades over time, and they will die when it hits 0.
 My hope is that this will make their rage a gameplay factor more often, instead of just giving the hero an extra attack to finish them off.

 **Gnoll Shamans** are getting some significant changes, and are becoming a caves-exclusive enemy!
 In the prison they are being replaced by **DM-100s**, which function basically the same as shamans do currently.
 The new caves shamans have better stats and a new earthen-themed magical attack!
-Each shaman you encounter can be wearing one of a few different mask types, and the debuff they inflict with their matic will vary based on the mask.
+Each shaman you encounter can be wearing one of a few different mask types, and the debuff they inflict with their magic will vary based on the mask.

 **Cave Spinners** are being slightly reworked into what I like to call a 'pseudo-ranged' enemy.
 Pseudo-ranged enemies are capable of attacking at a distance, but have some major drawback to their ranged attack such as a cooldown, charge-up, or debuffing instead of dealing direct damage.
 Spinners are getting the ability to spit webs around the hero, but can't directly web their position.
 This means spinners can use their webs strategically to cut off escape or chase routes.
 The webs also now block projectiles, but will break apart when doing so.

 **DM-200s** are a new very bulky caves enemy that's too big to move into tunnels!
-This gives the player a lot of control over hwo to engage them, but DM-200s make up for it with impressive stats and a couple abilities to help them against dodgy players.
+This gives the player a lot of control over how to engage them, but DM-200s make up for it with impressive stats and a couple abilities to help them against dodgy players.

 ## Dwarven Metropolis

 ![](/assets/images/{{page.date|date:'%Y/%Y-%m-%d'}}/elementals.png){: .align-center}

 **Ghouls** are a new basic enemy that will appear in the early stages of the dwarven metropolis.
-Their direct stats aren't too great, but they make up for this by always traveling in pairs!
+Their direct stats aren't very high, but they make up for this by always traveling in pairs!
 They'll be much more threatening if you let them gang up on you, so make sure to use those hallways!

 **Elementals** are getting some fairly significant changes to make them more varied and mechanically interesting.
 With ghouls taking the spot of basic metropolis enemy, I'm moving elementals to be a pseudo-ranged enemy!
 There are also now multiple elemental types, so fire isn't the only thing you'll need to look out for.
 Each elemental has a different ranged attack that they can use every few turns, but these attacks will be focused around debuffing instead of dealing raw damage.
 Each elemental type has the same base stats, but different resistances/weaknesses and different debuffs they can inflict when attacking.